 Be authentic and helpful

-Trust is a huge thing, especially if you’re charging top dollar for your services.
+Trust is huge, especially if you’re charging top dollar for your services.
 No one is getting their wallet out unless they trust you.

 Provide an experience money can’t buy